NikolaRaicevic2001/ECE143_Final_Project_MovieAura/README.md

 - **Machine Learning and Deep Learning**:
   - `tensorflow` or `torch`: For transformer-based architectures.
   - `scikit-learn`: For TF-IDF vectorization, scaling, and cosine similarity.
+  - `sklearn.metrics`: Used to get the precision_score, recall_score, f1_score during the training.
 - **Natural Language Processing**:
   - `nltk` or similar libraries: For text preprocessing.
 - **Image Processing**: